 - Tondi Elektroonika (hearing aids)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Serbia’s average unemployment rate was 13.122% for 2019 down from 13.273% one year earlier, according to the International Monetary Fund.
+Serbia’s unemployment rate was 9.9% at January 2021, up from 9.7% one year earlier, according to Trading Economics.

 Serbia’s capital city is Belgrade.

 Central Intelligence Agency, The World Factbook Europe: Serbia.
 Accessed on March 11, 2021

 Forbes Global 2000 rankings, The World’s Biggest Public Companies.
 Accessed on March 11, 2021

 International Monetary Fund, Exchange Rates selected indicators (National Currency per U.S. dollar, period average).
 Accessed on March 11, 2021

 International Monetary Fund, World Economic Outlook Database (GDP based on Purchasing Power Parity).
 Accessed on March 11, 2021